opensearch-project/opensearch-sdk-java/DESIGN.md

 (13) Each extension retrieves all of its REST paths from its `ExtensionRestPathRegistry`.

 (14, 15, 16) Each extension sends a `RegisterRestActionsRequest` to the `RestActionsRequestHandler`, which registers a `RestSendToExtensionAction` with the `RestController` to handle each REST path (`Route`).
-These routes rely on the extension's `uniqueId`---a globally unique identifier, which users provide in REST requests.
+These routes rely on the extension's `uniqueId`---a globally unique identifier that users provide in REST requests.

 ##### Responding to user REST requests